chrisjsewell/markdown-it-pyrs/README.md

 **Currently in Beta, feedback welcome!**

-A Python interface for [markdown-it.rs](https://github.com/rlidwka/markdown-it.rs), using Rust for blazingly fast Markdown parsing ⚡️
+A Python interface for [markdown-it.rs](https://github.com/rlidwka/markdown-it.rs) (and [plugins](https://github.com/chrisjsewell/markdown-it-plugins.rs)), using Rust for blazingly fast Markdown parsing ⚡️

 The goal of this project is to provide a fast, safe, extensible, and easy-to-use Markdown parser for Python.
 It is complimentary to [markdown-it-py](https://github.com/ExecutableBookProject/markdown-it-py), which is a pure Python implementation of markdown-it, and here we aim to follow as close as possible the API for that package.